 325 Blake Road (Cold Storage Site)

 The City and Minnehaha Creek Watershed District are working together on a process to find a master developer to redevelop 11-13 acres of the site at 325 Blake Road.
 With its proximity to Minnehaha Creek, Cottageville Park, the Blake Road LRT Station, Cedar Lake LRT Regional Trail and the newly reconstructed Blake Road, the site presents a unique and exciting opportunity to create a water-focused, sustainable, transit oriented development that blends seamlessly into the Hopkins community.

-The City and the Watershed District put together a draft Development Vision (PDF) (also available in Somali (PDF)) for redevelopment of the site, informed by the community engagement and plans identified below, which will be shared with potential developers.
+The City and the Watershed District have adopted a joint Development Vision (PDF) for redevelopment of the site, informed by the community engagement and plans identified below, which will be shared with potential developers.

 In 2011, the Minnehaha Creek Watershed District acquired the 17-acre property at 325 Blake Road as a key element in the restoration of the Minnehaha Creek Greenway.

 The Watershed District’s goal is to implement a regional stormwater improvement project on 4-6 acres of the site to treat polluted stormwater that flows into the creek from approximately 270 acres of surrounding area and restore more than 1,000 feet of creek frontage.

 The cold storage warehouse building that was located on the site was demolished in 2018.

 The City of Hopkins and Minnehaha Creek Watershed District identified the potential to integrate a restored Minnehaha Creek with a transit-oriented, mixed-use development near the future Blake Road LRT Station of the METRO Green Line Extension (Southwest LRT).